HacklabMLMedellin/Guide-LLM-Multiparadigm/docs/Questions.md

 | Goal                | Faster and more efficient classical computation | Universal quantum computer using photons | Universal quantum computer using any qubit technology        |

+How many cost one of it?

+Quantum

+	2 million dolar

+Thermic

+	price not avaible

+Photonic for ONN (optic neural network)

+	we estimate "€50,000" or "€100,000"  from QANT

+Foundation or a capitalist company?

+	We dont know

+models like chatgpt,claude,gemini:

+use a tool like airflow, databricks

+     Probably yes

+they use best practices in their code taking in mind the llm , model is the final model while the code is a "trash"

+	They use

+What they use as database? and why

+	Object storage like parquet

+how data is prepaed

+	extraction
+	filtering
+	deduplication and quality processing

+how data looks

+	{
+	  "text": "Photosynthesis is the process by which...", "source": "web",
+	  "language": "en",
+	  "quality": 0.94
+	}